cephasgm/Health-Safety-PWA-for-Metal-Management/README.md

 ### As PWA:
 1. Visit the deployed application
-2. Click "Install App" or use browser install option
+2. Click "Install App" or use the browser install option
 3. App will be added to your home screen/desktop

 ### Local Development: